JuliBoii/learning-multithreading/Intro_to_Concurrency/LaunchingAThread.md

 ## Thread Function with Pass by Move

-- To pass by move, we must provide an rvalue
+- To pass by move, we must provide a rvalue
   - The argument must have a move constructor
 ```c++
 // Callable object - thread entry point